 “The people who tend to survive the longest, it depends a lot on the individual,” Gupta said.

-We don't know much yet about the people rescued so far in Italy.
-But here's a look at other cases of survivors pulled from rubble after disasters struck around the world:
+We don’t know much yet about the people rescued so far in Mexico.
+But here’s a look at other cases of survivors pulled from rubble after disaster struck:

 Kenya: Painstaking rescues to protect survivors